UniversalAl/view/README.md

 MOUSE LEFT DOUBLECLICK    zooms in 2x, centers on mouse position 'Z' -      same as above, zooms in 2x as well, again centers on mouse position

-MOUSE LEFT CLICK and MOVE  initiates crop mode, selecting rectangle with mouse, confirm it with ANY KEY
+MOUSE LEFT CLICK and MOVE  initiates crop mode, selecting rectangle with mouse, confirmcrop  with ENTER KEY
-           or confirm it with RIGHT MOUSE CLICK while touching first anchor point, it snaps to to a pixel following subsumpling, also while drawing a rectangle , it snaps to mods (2,4,8 or 16), whatever is passed as argument default modes:  mod_x=2, mod_y=2
+           or with DOUBLECLICK inside of selected area or with RIGHT MOUSE CLICK while touching first anchor point, it snaps to to a pixel following subsumpling, also while drawing a rectangle , it snaps to mods (2,4,8 or 16), whatever is passed as argument default modes:  mod_x=2, mod_y=2